 The Department of City and Regional Planning awards annual prizes to students in the various programs within the department each year.

-Applications must be submitted online by May 1, 2019.
+Award submissions will be accepted beginning on January 27, 2020.
+Applications must be submitted online by April 5, 2020.
 The application can be found at the bottom of this page.
 Applications must be complete when submitted.

-Applications will be reviewed by a standing Student Awards Committee in the Department of City and Regional Planning and winners will be announced at the city and regional planning awards reception each year in May.
+Applications will be reviewed by a standing CRP Student Awards Committee and winners will be announced mid-April.

 Unless otherwise specified, graduate students in historic preservation planning, real estate, regional planning, and regional science; Ph.D. students; and undergraduate students in urban and regional studies are eligible to apply.
 Students may apply to more than one award.

-- The proposal should indicate the use of the funds and research motivation, research contribution, and the case study and how you will conduct the research.
+- The proposal should indicate the use of the funds and research motivation, research contribution, the case study, and how you will conduct the research.

 - Please include your faculty advisor's name in your proposal.